 In 1937, at a time when the Fascist imperium was on the march, the philosopher and science fiction writer, Olaf Stapledon wrote his masterpiece, Star Maker.
-Stapledon was both a Quaker and a Marxist, a combination that seems less anomalous when we consider the fact that the Quakers were originally both communists and revolutionaries (around the time of the English Revolution of 1640-60).
-In the preface to his novel, he asks whether it is justified to write a story about the beginning and end of the cosmos and what it means for it to exist at all when civilization is on the brink of disaster.
-His answer, in effect, is that some writers can do nothing else but try to write dispassionately about the human predicament even in the midst of an unprecedented historical crisis.
+Stapledon was a Quaker and a Marxist, a combination that seems less anomalous when we consider the fact that the Quakers were originally both communists and revolutionaries.
+In the preface to his novel, Stapledon asks whether it is justified to write a story about the beginning and end of the cosmos, and what it means for it to exist at all, when civilization is on the brink of disaster.
+His answer, in effect, is that some writers can do nothing else but try to write dispassionately about the human predicament, even in the midst of an unprecedented historical crisis.
 He himself has no talent for action, or even for writing propaganda in service of a cause, and so can serve humanity better by attempting "to see our turbulent world against a background of stars."
 Such a vision is what Spinoza meant by considering things sub specie aeternitatis and what Engels attempted to convey with his idea of an eternal cycle of matter.
 Stapledon does not hesitate to call the perspective a "spiritual" one, even though he recognizes that the word is likely to raise thunder on the Left as well as the Right: